mehak369/tdd-kata-sweetshop/README.md

 This project is a full-stack Sweet Shop Management System developed as part of a Test-Driven Development (TDD) kata assignment.
 The objective of the project is to demonstrate backend API design, authentication, inventory management, frontend integration, and disciplined use of TDD practices in a real-world scenario.

-The system allows users to register and log in, view available sweets, purchase sweets with inventory updates, and allows admin users to add and restock sweets.
-The focus of the project is correctness, maintainability, and clear test coverage rather than excessive UI complexity.

 Technology Stack

 Backend: Node.js, TypeScript, Express, MongoDB (Mongoose), JWT Authentication, Jest, Supertest